|

 the GM to determine if the character's flesh

-was hit or if their Cybernetic device was;
+was hit or if their Cybernetic device was.

-if the device provides Armor or other defense
+If a device provides Armor or other defense

 |